itsnebulalol/Apollo/README.md

         new KeybindEvent.call(key);
     }
 ```

+### Pull Request

+Pull request should have a realevent title and a in depth description of anything it adds, removes, or improves.

 ### Copyright
 All classes should include the Apollo copyright from below.
 It will be ideal to set a copoyright profile in intlij to this so it will be automatically imputed to each class.
 However this isn't mandatory and can easily be implimented once merged with main branch so don't be to worried about it.